-New Incoming Mail Handler - module for retrieving incoming emails, new in version 6.9.4.
+New Incoming Mail Handler - module for retrieving incoming emails.

 P

 PCDS

 Page Customization Definition Section

 Pentaho

 PentahoTM is a business intelligence (BI) suite which is available in open source and as enterprise editions.

 permission

 Permissions determine which tickets an engineer can see in the Web Client and which actions he is allowed to perform.
 Permissions are always granted via roles, i.e., they are not assigned to a single user but to a group of users sharing a common role.
 Usually these users belong to the same team and/or have similar functions in the company.